opendatabio/opendatabio/resources/docs/en/Data-Access-Objects.md

 Each user is assigned to the **registered user** level when she or he registers in an OpenDataBio system.
 After that, a **SuperAdmin** may promote her/him to Full User or SuperAdmin.
 SuperAdmins also have the ability to edit other users and remove them from the database.

 Every registered user is created along with a restricted Project and Dataset,  which are referred to as her **user Workspace**.
-This allows users to import plant and voucher data before incorporating them into a larger project.
+This allows users to import individual and voucher data before incorporating them into a larger project.
 [TO IMPLEMENT: export batches of objects from one project to another].

 **Data Access**:users are created upon registration.
 Only administrators can update and delete user records.